 Unfortunately for everyone but Reid and his cronies, Sierra Systems grossly mishandled the investigation and city council didn’t bother to confirm whether or not the evidence and facts in the report it received were legitimate.

 It’s not inconceivable that Sierra fudged the results on purpose.
-The company already had an established working relationship with Reid and Aitken, who they allowed to change a 2008 plan that called for the hiring of an administrator for a two-year contract to help oversee the commission’s drafting and integration of new city bylaws.
+The company already had an established working relationship with Reid and Aitken, who they allowed to change a 2008 strategic plan it was contracted to devise that called for the hiring of an administrator for a two-year contract to help oversee the commission’s drafting and integration of new city bylaws.

 A year after the report came out Aitken hired Reid as the city’s “Chief Combative Officer.”